mcollina/async-cache-dedupe/README.md

 * `serialize`: a function to convert the given argument into a serializable object (or string).
 * `onHit`: a function that is called every time there is a hit in the cache.

+TODO references: can be sync or async function

 TODO storage, use multiple storages

 TODO redis options referencesTTL